As I often remind people, money is a tool.

 It’s important to understand issues from multiple sides and not just the side you immediately prefer.

-It’s easy for some people to say that killing animals for their meat is wrong without trying to understand the farmers, organizations, meat-consumers, and all the other aspects involved in that industry.
+It’s easy for people to say that killing animals for their meat is wrong without trying to understand the farmers, organizations, meat-consumers, and all the other aspects involved in that industry.
 There are a lot of forces at work, and you want to really understand them.
-You also want to really understand a belief around “killing animals for consumption.”

 Leave no belief within you unexamined.

-It’s very easy for some of these beliefs to hide out and escape our scrutiny because there are plenty of aspects of our unconscious ego that doesn’t like the heat and intensity of our own awareness.
+It’s very easy for these beliefs to hide and escape our scrutiny because there are plenty of aspects of our unconscious ego that doesn’t like the intensity of our own awareness.

 Drawing Your Money Out of Wasteful Activities